Doug Harvey (ice hockey): New York Rangers

-After the Canadiens lost in the 1961 playoffs, Harvey was singled out by Canadiens' general manager Frank J. Selke for the team's poor performance, and began to look at ways to get rid of him.
-Though he was still considered one of the best players in the NHL, Selke and the Canadiens had tired of his antics, and soon were in discussions with the New York Rangers about a possible trade.
+After the Canadiens lost in the 1961 playoffs, Canadiens' general manager Frank J. Selke singled out Harvey for the team's poor performance and began to look at ways to get rid of him.
+Though he was still considered one of the best players in the NHL, Selke and the Canadiens had tired of his antics and soon were in discussions with the New York Rangers about a possible trade.
 Muzz Patrick, the coach and general manager of the Rangers, had tired of the dual role, and agreed to take on Harvey if he could be convinced to be a player-coach.
 While Harvey was reluctant to move to New York he agreed to talk to Patrick, who offered a two-year contract worth $25,000 per year, a fairly high salary.
 After initially refusing, he agreed after a third year was added to the contract.

 Harvey again won the Norris Trophy in 1961–62, the first Ranger to do so.
 As coach, he tried to have the team play a similar style to what he had seen in Montreal, which helped the Rangers make the playoffs for the first time since 1958.
 Desiring to be closer to the players, which he felt was not possible as their coach, Harvey resigned as coach for the 1962–63 season, and was only convinced to remain with the Rangers when Patrick offered him a $30,000-per-year salary, reportedly the highest in NHL history to that point.
 Harvey's play remained at a high level: he led all NHL defencemen in scoring with 39 points, but was criticized for the team's lack of success.
-Harvey missed the Rangers' training camp prior to the start of the 1963–64 season, owing to issues with his restaurant, and when he returned was sent to the team's minor league affiliate, the St. Paul Rangers of the Central Professional Hockey League, where he played 5 games before rejoining New York.
-After recording 2 assists in 14 games during the 1963–64 season, Harvey continued to attract negative attention, and rather than return to the minor leagues he asked to be released from his contract.
+Harvey missed the Rangers' training camp prior to the start of the 1963–64 season, owing to issues with his restaurant, and when he returned was sent to the team's minor league affiliate, the St. Paul Rangers of the Central Professional Hockey League, where he played five games before rejoining New York.
+After recording two assists in 14 games during the 1963–64 season, Harvey continued to attract negative attention; rather than return to the minor leagues, he asked to be released from his contract.

 Minor leagues

-After leaving the Rangers Harvey spent two years with the Quebec Aces of the AHL.
+After leaving the Rangers, Harvey spent two years with the Quebec Aces of the AHL.
 He followed that with one and a half seasons with the Baltimore Clippers and a further half season with the Pittsburgh Hornets.

 In 1964 Harvey, Gump Worsley, and Red Berenson played for the Montreal Jr. Canadiens in a game against the Soviet national team.
 Harvey played almost 50 minutes during the 3–2 loss.